simonebraga/middleware_technologies_2022/projectA/HOWTORUN.md

 **NOTE: Contiki-NG toolchain and Cooja simulator are required.**

 In order to work, the folder `rpl-udp` must replace its homonym inside the `examples` folder of [this](https://bitbucket.org/neslabpolimi/contiki-ng-mw-2122.git) repository.
+Once you download the repository, pull the submodules with `git submodule update --init --recursive`.